jarvisschultz/kinect_pendulum_demo/README.md

 (effectively changing the rate of response of the closed-loop system), and there are controls for adjusting a "trust" metric.
-With high trust, the user is required to help the controller stabilize the pendulum, at low trusts, the controller can do a greater share of the work.
+With high trust, the user is required to help the controller stabilize the pendulum, at low trusts, the controller will use more control effort to stabilize the pendulum.

 This is a work in progress, and may change significantly.